 The best ways to lower your car insurance premiums are to compare prices among insurers, take advantage of all the discounts you can, and adjust your coverage to fit your budget.
 Drivers can save an average of 64% by switching from full coverage to minimum coverage, for example.
-The cheapest insurance companies’ rates are also about 136% lower than what the most expensive insurers charge.

 - Shop around for a lower rate